needle-mirror/com.unity.renderstreaming/Documentation~/tutorial.md

 ## Install package

 > [!NOTE]
-> In Unity `2020.2` and `2019.4`, there are differences about how to install Unity Render Streaming package so please pay attention to the Unity version you are using and follow the instructions below.
+> In Unity **2020.3** and **2019.4**, there are differences about how to install Unity Render Streaming package so please pay attention to the Unity version you are using and follow the instructions below.

 ### Case of Unity 2019.4

-Select `Window/Package Manager` in the menu bar.
+Select **Window > Package Manager** in the menu bar.

 ![Install Package Manager from menu bar](images/install_select_packman_menu_unity2019.png)